 Tract 2.01 does not have a high concentration of children living in female-headed households, but the identification of 81.0 percent of moderate-income unit capacity in this area can create housing mobility opportunity for moderate-income households with children in a high resource area.
 Though Tracts 5 and 6 have higher concentrations of children living in female-headed households (34.8 and 49.3 percent of children, respectively), this is not unusual for census tracts in close proximity to jobs and services.
-Though the development of affordable housing in the area surrounding Red Bluff may increase the concentration of children living in female-headed households already living in the area that may struggle to find affordable housing near employment opportunities.
+Though the development of affordable housing in the area surrounding Red Bluff may increase the concentration of children living in female-headed households in this area, this new housing capacity can also serve female-headed households already living in the area that may struggle to find affordable housing near employment opportunities.